-Their efforts have been bolstered by the Government’s welcome decision to include producers and distributors of medicines in the ‘key worker’ category, along with so many others involved in health and social care at this very challenging time.
+Early on in the pandemic, the Government took the welcome decision to include producers and distributors of medicines in the ‘key worker’ category, along with so many others involved in health and social care at such a challenging time.
 Read our statement on this.

 Ensuring there is access to medicines and medical devices such as over-the-counter products for symptom relief and medical devices used to diagnose coronavirus is of critical importance.

-PAGB is representing its members in discussions with MHRA on identifying additional regulatory flexibilities that could be implemented to support the healthcare products supply chain and wider response to Covid-19 in the UK.
+PAGB represented its members in discussions with MHRA on identifying additional regulatory flexibilities that could be implemented to support the healthcare products supply chain and wider response to COVID-19 in the UK.
 Additional flexibilities published so far are available on the MHRA website and cover medical devices, medicines regulation and pharmacovigilance.